jahan-addison/amat/README.md

 ttre
 ====

 This is a Regular Expression engine by way of Thompson's Construction, or the McNaughton-Yamada-Thompson's algorithm (`grep` flavor).
-The library is compiled to a single-header library for convenience.
+I plan to provide the library as a compiled single-header for convenience.

 # Details